Decred-Bulls/decred-marketing/README.md

 #### Notes

+We can reach sizeable amount of people this way, look at screenshot from my account back from 2-3 years ago: [images/quora-notifications.png](quora-notifications.png)

 There is opportunity to participate in the conversation and answer crypto-related and Decred related questions to grow awareness of Decred and its strengths.

 I was personally writing content on Quora in cryptocurrencies* topics and I was able to get to Top10 writers for several topics.
 Achieving such result helped get exposure to topics I wanted to write about and measurable traffic results were achieved (to goal was to generate traffic to a particular website).